IssAero/tictactoeadv/README.md

-In this project your job is to implement Tic-Tac-Toe for two players.
-You also can try writing some AI to play the game.
-If you find it easy, try to make it unbeatable!
+Tic Tac Toe game for two players.
+You also can play against a friend, an AI or you can watch AI play against itself.